Blog | Personal Finance

 It’s not really that those on the E and S side of the CASHFLOW Quadrant are punished.
 They just don’t get the rewards (i.e., subsidies) that are given to those on the B and I side of the quadrant.

-Here’s my advice whenever starting out: Start small.
-Take a course in entrepreneurship.
-Start a home-based business—preferably dealing with something you know about.
-That’s how I got started.
-Many years ago, after I’d left public accounting and became the in-house tax advisor for a Fortune 1000 company, I decided to go back into public accounting.
-I missed the clients, and I missed the challenge.
-But in that transition I made a bad decision and took the wrong job with the wrong company.
-Seven months later, I was fired.
-For the first time in my life, I’d failed at a job, and a job had failed me.
-It turned out to be one of the best days of my life.
+Many years ago, after leaving public accounting and becoming the in-house tax advisor for a Fortune 1000 company, Tom decided to go back into public accounting.
+He missed the clients, and the challenge.
+But in that transition, he made a bad decision and took the wrong job with the wrong company.
+Seven months later, he was fired.
+He was faced with a first: he’d failed at a job, and the job had failed him.
+Little did he know, it would be one of the best days of his life.

-I’m not suggesting you get fired or quit your job.
-But I am suggesting that you probably have a set of marketable skills that you could use to start your own business.
+Obviously, the suggestion here isn’tto get fired or quit your job.
+Rather, consider some introspection; you probably have a set of marketable skills that you could use to start your own business.
 Start part-time.
 Set aside a room in your house for your business.
 Don’t spend money on a nice office and lots of advertising.
 Just start small and think big.
 Think about the freedom that will come when you can devote most, if not all, of your time to your business, your investments, and your family.

 Become a Real Estate Investor

-To learn more about paying less in taxes, grab my book, Tax-Free Wealth: How to Build Massive Wealth by Permanently Lowering Your Taxes
+To learn more about paying less in taxes, grab Tom Wheelwright’s book,

 Original publish date: